 It depends on the workshop, but it’s fair to say that most workshops require some supplies to be procured.

 Past volunteers have had great success in soliciting donations and/or discounts from local (and not so local!) businesses.
 Please try this before buying supplies.
 The STEAM committee will reimburse you for any costs up to $75.
 Supplies costing more than $75 require the advance permission of the STEAM committee – email firstname.lastname@example.org.

 Reimbursement forms will be emailed to you prior to the fair, and they are also available from the Laurel front office.
 If you choose to make a tax-deductible donation of these items, fill out a reimbursement form and indicate that you are making a donation.

 Donors will receive recognition in the Laurel PTO newsletter, which has more than 1,000 parent recipients, as well as on the Laurel website, and signage at the event.

 You will receive an email from the STEAM committee listing all the volunteers in your workshop.

-If you’re concerned, please try calling the leader (check for their number in the District Directory).
+If you’re concerned, please try calling the other members (check for their number in the District Directory).
 If this is unsuccessful, please let the STEAM committee know email@example.com.

 Yes!
 We highly recommend a test-run at home, using your own children and a few borrowed ones.
 It really helps to practice in real-time, see where kids get excited and where their attention may wane.
 Please arrange with the other volunteers in your workshop to do a dry-run before the fair.